tomstryhn/PowerShell-InMemory-Execution/README.md

 # PowerShell-InMemory-Execution

-You might have heard "InMemory Execution", mentioned at some point if you work with IT Security, if not, it doesn't matter, I will try and get you up to date on the term, at least in regards to PowerShell and InMemory Execution of scripts.
+You might have heard "InMemory Execution", mentioned at some point if you work with CyberSecurity or IT in general, if not, it doesn't matter, I will try and get you up to date on the term, at least in regards to PowerShell and InMemory Execution of scripts.

 ## Content